saidie/redis-wavelettree/README.md

 - Time complexity: O(log A)

-Returns the number of occurrences of `value` in elements of the wavelet tree stored at `key` before the index `index`.
+Returns the number of occurrences of `value` in elements before the index `index` of the wavelet tree stored at `key`.

 ### `wvltr.select key value count`